Liquor price to be hiked in Tamil Nadu by Rs 20 from May 7

 Coronavirus crisis: Why sale of liquor matters to state?
 Which state collects more in revenue?

 The country had entered the third phase of the ongoing coronavirus-triggered lockdown on Monday, albeit with some relaxations, including on resuming liquor sales.
-Incidentally, the Andhra Pradesh government had twice increased the liquor rates in the past two days, totally effecting a 75 percent increase to 'discourage' people from consumption and safeguard their health.
+Incidentally, the Andhra Pradesh government had twice increased the liquor rates in the past two days, totally effecting a 75 per cent increase to 'discourage' people from consumption and safeguard their health.